Bobotov Kuk: Peak and surroundings

-Short history
+History

 Due to its isolated position, wild surroundings and volatile history of the continued struggle for Montenegrin liberation, Durmitor and its highest peak were not discovered (either scientifically or touristicly) until the mid-1800s.
-The first scientist was Amie Boue who wrote about the geology of Durmitor in his book ‘Geological Excursion in Turkish Europe’ in 1840.
+The first scientist was Ami Boué who wrote about the geology of Durmitor in his book ‘Geological Excursion in Turkish Europe’ in 1840.
 In 1883 Bobotov Kuk was first climbed by O. Baumann.
 Those were years of more intensified scientific research of the Durmitor region.
 In 1895 German geographer Kurt Hussert wrote the first book about the physical geography of Durmitor.
-At the end of the 19th century, Serbian botanist Josip Pancic discovered many endemic and rare floral species in the region.
-Extraordinary karst phenomena on Durmitor were first described by Serbian scientist Jovan Cvijic, who later became known for his "Das Karstphanomen" dissertation from 1893.
+At the end of the 19th century, Serbian botanist Josif Pančić discovered many endemic and rare floral species in the region.
+Extraordinary karst phenomena on Durmitor were first described by Serbian scientist Jovan Cvijić, who later became known for his "Das Karstphanomen" dissertation from 1893.
 The volatile early history of the 20th century prevented further research.
 The first organized mountaineering group visited Durmitor in 1926.
 They were members of Sljeme club from Zagreb, Croatia.
 In the same year the first ascents of the eastern face of Bobotov Kuk were achieved.
-In 193, two Austrians, Bauer and Obersteiner, climbed the first winter ascent via NW ridge of Bezimeni Vrh and some other peaks.
+In 1931, two Austrians, Bauer and Obersteiner, climbed the first winter ascent via NW ridge of Bezimeni Vrh and some other peaks.
 In 1933 a group of Slovenian climbers first ascended the highest faces of the Durmitor range, those of Bezimeni Vrh and Bobotov Kuk above Skrka valley.
 A team of Slovenians also ascended the first winter climbs on the faces of highest peaks of Durmitor in 1940.
 Only after the II World War did Durmitor become a well known destination for tourists, hikers, climbers and skiers.

-Climbing Bobotuv Kuk
+Climbing Bobotov Kuk

 The point of departure is from Zabljak, a resort town with all the amenities for a comfortable stay.
 Zabljak can be easily reached by a direct bus from the capital, Podgorica.
 From Zabljak itself the route to the peak is well marked with clear signposts and trail markings.
 It is approximately a ten-hour round trip as long as a moderate pace is maintained.
 The outward walk consists of approximately four to five hours hiking until the last ascent where it is a scramble to just below the peak.
 From there, climbers are directed to a slightly perilous path that winds its way up to the summit.
 Climbers should be aware that this is a strenuous hike, appropriate only for fit hikers.